OADA/server/README.md

 ### Running from the git

-If you want to contribute, or do other development type things, you can run the server straight from this code base.
+If you want to contribute, or do other development type things, you can run the server straight from this codebase.

 ```shell
 git clone https://github.com/OADA/server.git